lafranceinsoumise/nuntius/README.md

 The Nuntius worker checks every `NUNTIUS_POLLING_INTERVAL` seconds if any sending has been scheduled or canceled.
 The default value of 2 seconds should be find for most usages.

+To help you configure these parameters, you can send SIGUSR1 to the main worker process and it will print sending statistics on `stderr`.
+Pay special attention to the current sending rate and to the current bucket capacity: if your sending rate is lower than the maximum you configured, it most likely means the value you chose for `NUNTIUS_MAX_CONCURRENT_SENDERS` is not high enough given the latency you're getting with your ESP.

 ### ESP and Webhooks